kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 ![scan-analysis]({{ '/static/assets/scan-analysis.png' | prepend: site.baseurl | replace: '//', '/' }})

-We also found that the reason for these misconfigurations is that as Terraform modules come pre-built with standardized configurations and variable templates, these modules do not include best practices/policies as default, rather left as an option for the developers to use.

 ## Result of our analysis

 ![result-analysis]({{ '/static/assets/result-analysis.png' | prepend: site.baseurl | replace: '//', '/' }})

-[checkov](https://github.com/bridgecrewio/checkov) proved to be best iac tool out of all.
+Our observations so far concluded that:
+- the reason for these misconfigurations is that as Terraform modules come pre-built with standardized configurations and variable templates, these modules do not include best practices/policies as default, rather left as an option for the developers to use.
+- Most of the tools do not have proper security checks in place for different cloud providers.
+- Tfsec and checkov can be considered as reliable tools for Terraform code scanning.
+- While finding the detection rate, we observed that the number for false positives flagged by these tools were quite high.
+- If you have an assessment where you have to audit infrastructure related configurations, then [checkov](https://github.com/bridgecrewio/checkov) is the best option to go with.
 It has over 300 compliance and security checks across AWS, Azure, and Google Cloud.
 These security checks are based on policies defined by Center of Internet Security (CIS), AWS Foundations, SOC2, PCI, and additional best practices.

-## Final thoughts
+## Afterwords
 Terraform security is becoming an increasingly important area for DevOps engineers to learn and implement.
-We hope this helps you to get started with right tools.
+Throughout this adventure, we gained useful experience, and learned about working for different IaC tools.
+We hope this research helps you get started with right IaC static analysis tools. :)